ember-learn/ember-blog/source/2019-08-15-octane-release-plan.md

 ### application-template-wrapper

 In classic Ember, your entire application is automatically wrapped in a `<div>` with the class `ember-application`.
-Octane applications do not automatically insert this uneccessary `<div>`.
+Octane applications do not automatically insert this unneccessary `<div>`.

 If your CSS (or JavaScript) relies on this `<div>`, you can explicitly add it to your `application.hbs` or refactor your code to no longer rely on it.